Foster Care

 Strengthen Placement Safety Through Interagency Partnership: Today, coordination between Social Services and law enforcement primarily occurs during investigations and emergencies.
 We will strengthen that coordination by establishing a formal, proactive partnership focused on ongoing placement safety and prevention.

-Ensure a Smooth Transition: We must ensure that we have a pipeline of support for teenager who age out of the foster care system.
+Ensure a Smooth Transition: We must ensure that we have a pipeline of support for teenagers who age out of the foster care system.
 They are at a disproportionate risk for homelessness, substance abuse, poor health, and incarceration.
 Many age out and become homeless immediately.
 There are specific actions that we can take:

-A System That Reflects Our Values
+A System that Reflects Our Values

 Foster care is not a peripheral issue.
 It is a core responsibility of the County government to ensure children are safe, families are supported and professionals have the tools they need to perform their jobs well.